brianbob/MCOC-Stats/README.md

 * [x] Add an individual AQ stats chart to the user page.
 * [x] Add comments to individual aq content type.
 * [x] Add 'items used' to individual aq content type (and individual war content type. )
-* [ ] Add support for items used in the mass upload form.
+* [x] Add support for items used and comments in the mass upload form.
-* [ ] Update the user names on the dashboard to link to the individual pages
+* [x] Update the user names on the dashboard to link to the individual pages
 * [x] Export the content types as features.
+* [ ] Add additional stats to user page. (average points, average items used, missed bgs, etc.)
 * [ ] Add support for multiple BGs and create multiple dashboards, one for each BG
+* [ ] Add support for filtering by current members of each bg.
 * [ ] Create a 'total alliance' dashboard.
 * [ ] Add support for war stats?
 * [ ] Refactor the individual stats into classes?
 (The dashboard individual chart and the /user/% chart are almost identical.
 CODE DUPLICATION IS BAD)